Best Quercetin Form: Which One Is Right for You?

 - What is the best form of quercetin to take?

 - Quercetin Phytosome (Quercefit) and EMIQ are the two forms with the strongest clinical pharmacokinetic evidence.
-Quercefit achieves up to 20× higher plasma quercetin versus standard quercetin, while EMIQ achieves 17× higher bioavailability and has demonstrated improved endothelial function in a controlled trial.
+Quercefit achieves up to 20× higher plasma quercetin versus standard quercetin.
+EMIQ significantly raised plasma quercetin metabolites versus placebo and improved flow-mediated dilatation in a randomized crossover trial of 25 adults at cardiovascular risk, though that trial tested only a single acute dose.
 Standard quercetin dihydrate is the most widely studied aglycone form and provides faster, more predictable absorption than glycoside forms like rutin.

 - Should I take quercetin with zinc?